UPHL-BioNGS/Wastewater-genomic-analysis/README.md

             ├── UT-VH00770-230600_sra_upload_metadata.csv
             ├── UT-VH00770-230600_biosample_upload_metadata.csv
             ├── UT-VH00770-230600_ncbi_submission_info.csv
-            ├── UT-VH00770-230600_wastewater_sample_list.csv
+            ├── UT-VH00770-230600_wastewater_sample_list.txt

 ```

 # Wastewater Lineage Data Aggregator

-This script needs to be run after you have generated lineage results by running `VHrun_ww_seq_analysis.sh`.
+This script needs to be run after you have generated lineage results by running `run_ww_analysis_auto.sh` or `run_freyja.sh`.
 The script described below aggregates lineage data across wastewater sequencing runs.
 It takes the latest sequencing run results from the `$run_name/results` folder,e.g., `UT-VH00770-230600_freyja_lin_dict_long_df_lingrps_final.csv`, cleans it up (adds collection date, lat-long data), and merges them with previous lineage abundance results to output an aggregated CSV file that can be uploaded into the Wastewater Microreact project.

 ## Configuration

-Before running the script, you may need to configure the following parameters in the `config` dictionary defined in the `main` function:
+Before running the script externally (not in-house), you may need to configure the following parameters in the `config` dictionary defined in the `main` function:

 - `wastewater_seq_dir`: Directory path of the wastewater sequencing data.
 - `lat_long_file`: File path of the latitude and longitude data.